habi-a/RPG-JAVA_CLI/README.md

 # rpg_game_cli
-An RPG Shell Game using java
+An RPG shell game using java

 The school project: